1. Connect your sources

 incidents.

-Add the channels where your team shares deploys, config changes, and incident context.
+If you use Slack, add the channels where your team shares deploys, config changes, and incident context.
 See Slack

 Documentation